Recipes Viewing archives for "Side Dish"

 We named this Thank You Kraut because it is perfect for Thanksgiving.
 It’s loaded with cranberries and cranberry juice, which give it quite a unique flavor.
 You can serve it as a side dish or with crackers or a veggie platter.
 Or, if you’re like me, you can pile it on top of leftover turkey and sourdough to make a delicious probiotic sandwich.
 You’ll be thankful you did.

 Kimchi is an ancient dish that Koreans have been making for centuries.
 In fact, it is their national dish, and I’m sure that every family has their own recipe.
 My recipe is not as spicy as some, but you can adjust the seasonings to suit your taste.

-Lemons are superfoods: they are a digestive aid and a liver cleanser, and they contain many nutritional substances such as citric acid, calcium, magnesium, vitamin C, bioflavonoids, and pectin.
-All this goodness promotes immunity and fights infections.
-And the peel acts as a prebiotic!
+Lemons are superfoods: they are a digestive aid and a liver cleanser, and they contain many nutritious substances such as citric acid, calcium, magnesium, vitamin C, bioflavonoids, and pectin.
+All this goodness promotes immunity and fights infections and helps with allergies, and the peel acts as a prebiotic!